FAQs

 • Stand with better control

-• Lower falls risk when mixed with strength work
+• Lower falls risk when paired with strength training

-Balance work may help older adults, active adults and people who feel less steady after a strain, sprain or fall.
+Balance work may help older adults, active adults, athletes and people who feel less steady after a fall or injury.

-It is often used after ankle sprains, knee injury and dizzy spells.
+It is often used after ankle sprains, knee injury, hip pain and dizzy spells.
 It can also form part of a broader physio care plan.

-If you have near-falls or feel less sure when you walk, a balance check can help find the cause.
+If you have near-falls, new unsteadiness or low trust when you walk, a balance assessment can help find the likely causes.

-A physio may choose drills based on your health, past injury and goals.
+A physio may choose drills based on your health, past injury, strength, confidence and goals.

 Two-Foot Stance Drills

 These drills start with both feet on the ground.
-You may narrow your stance, stand heel-to-toe or shift weight side to side.
+You may narrow your stance, stand heel-to-toe or shift your weight from side to side.

 One-Leg Balance

 Standing on one leg trains your ankle, knee, hip and trunk.
-It helps with leg rehab and sport prep.
+It can help with leg rehab and sport preparation.

 Step and Reach Drills

 Step and reach drills train you to move while you stay steady.
-They help with daily tasks such as turning, stairs and uneven ground.
+They can help with turns, stairs and uneven ground.

-These drills train joint sense and foot control.
+These tasks train joint sense and foot control.
 They are often used in injury prevention programs and ankle rehab.

 Why Can Balance Feel Worse?

 Balance can change for many reasons.
-It may relate to weak legs, slow steps, stiff joints, pain, reduced foot sense, medicine effects or inner ear issues.
+Common causes include weak legs, slower steps, stiff joints, pain, reduced foot sense, medicine effects or inner ear problems.

 If dizzy spells are part of the problem, read more about vertigo and dizziness.

-Balance exercises may help cut falls risk, mainly when they are paired with leg strength work and done often.
+Balance exercises may help reduce falls risk, mainly when they are paired with strength work and practised often.

-This is useful if you feel unsafe on stairs, rough ground or fast turns.
-Healthdirect also explains broader falls prevention steps.
+This can matter if you feel unsafe on stairs, rough ground or fast turns.
+Healthdirect also explains broader falls prevention steps for older adults.

 If falls are your main concern, see our guide on fall prevention or the Balance & Falls Prevention Class.